Trump attacks Charlamagne Tha God after radio host criticizes his presidency

 WASHINGTON (AP) — President Donald Trump on Sunday lashed out at radio host Charlamagne Tha God, saying in a social media post that the popular broadcaster "knows nothing about me or what I have done.”

-Trump’s comments came a day after Charlamagne, whose real name is Lenard McKelvey, criticized Trump on a Fox News show hosted by Lara Trump, the president’s daughter-in-law and former co-chair of the Republican National Committee.
+Trump’s comments came a day after Charlamagne, whose real name is Lenard McKelvey, criticized Trump on the Fox News show “My View with Lara Trump.”
+The show is hosted by the president’s daughter-in-law, a former co-chair of the Republican National Committee.

 Asked how he would rate Trump’s presidency, the radio host said, “I wouldn’t give it a good rating simply because the least of us are still being impacted the worst.”